Azure/mobile-services-dynamics-connector/MobileServicesCrm/readme.md

 2. Under Configure, scroll down to Keys.
 You will obtain a Client Secret by generating a new key.
 Note once you create a key and leave the page, there is no way to get it out of the portal again.
 Upon creation you must copy and save this value in a secure location.
 Select a duration for your key, then click save, and copy out the resulting value.

 3. In the Mobile Services section of the Management Portal, select your mobile service.
 Navigate to the Configure tab, and scroll down to App Settings.
-Here you can provide a key-value pair to help you reference the necessary credentials.
+Here you can provide key-value pairs to help you reference the necessary settings.

     * Set CrmAuthorityUrl to be the authority endpoint for your AAD tenant.
 It will be of the form `https://login.windows.net/contoso.onmicrosoft.com`.
 Copy this value as you will need it later.

     * Set CrmClientSecret to be the client secret value you obtained earlier.

-    * Set CrmUrl to be the URL for your Dynamics CRM Online tenant, which will have the form `https://contoso.crm.dynamics.com`
+    * Set CrmUrl to be the URL for your Dynamics CRM Online tenant, which will have the form `https://contoso.crm.dynamics.com`.

     These values will be used in the ActivityLogger backend code using `ApiServices.Settings`.